-The Coral Coast stretches more than 1,100km from Cervantes to Exmouth.
-Having a Mediterranean climate in the southern part and a sub-tropical climate in the north, the Coral Coast boasts pleasant temperatures all year long.
-Along the coast, there are white sand beaches, a coral reef only a few meters from the shore as well as impressive gorges and canyons.
+The Coral Coast stretches for 1,100km from Cervantes to Exmouth.
+If you love wide open spaces, beautiful beaches and marine life, you’ll love it.
+With a Mediterranean climate in the south and a subtropical climate in the north, this west coast region enjoys pleasant temperatures all year round.
+Kilometres of white sandy beaches, the coral reef just a few metres from the edge of the beach, impressive gorges and canyons are waiting for you.

 Cervantes and the Pinnacles

-This must-see sight is the gateway to the Coral Coast (245km north of Perth).
-The small town of Cervantes is best known for the Nambung National Park and the Pinnacles Desert.
-This vast desert displays a number of rock formations carved by nature.
-The limestone rocks, up to 5m high and 2m wide, formed around 30,000 years ago. ($12/ vehicle)
+This must-see site marks the entrance to the Coral Coast (245km north of Perth).
+The small town of Cervantes is best known for Nambung National Park and its Pinnacles Desert.
+This vast desert features a multitude of rock formations carved by nature.
+These limestone rocks, up to 5 metres high and 2 metres wide, are believed to have appeared about 30,000 years ago.

-Traveling north, Jurien Bay is a top stop to enjoy the coastline and possibly spot sea lions.
+Heading north, Jurien Bay is an ideal stop to enjoy the coastline and possibly meet some sea lions.

-– Foreshore Backpackers – From $25 for a dorm bed – At Marine Terrace
+– Foreshore Backpackers – From $42 for a dorm bed – At Marine Terrace.

 – Camel bar, live bands and DJ on 3 nights a week.